Introduction of Wu Zhu Yu:Evodia Fruit or Fructus Evodiae.

 Ecological environment: It grows in the hillside grass.
 It is distributed in the lower reaches area of the Yangtze River, Zhujiang river area, southwest area of China.

 Ecological environment: The plant grows on the side of the village, roadside, hillside grass.
-The plant distributes in the lower reaches area of the Yangtze River, the Zhujiang river area, southwest area of China.
+The plant is distributed in the lower reaches area of the Yangtze River, the Zhujiang river area, southwest area of China.

 URL QR code: